AhmedElkholy-0/bead-inspection-system/README.md

 * Ultralytics YOLO: Deep learning-based object detection.

 ## Privacy & Data Policy
-This repository strictly contains no video or image assets.
+This repository strictly contains no video or image assets from the original source.
 Source video files are excluded from version control to ensure data security.
+Only processed result images (without sensitive content) are included in the performance/ folder.